epocrates logo

 Comments

-- Correction of the underlying cause will be required for treatment of the concomitant intestinal obstruction.
-Appropriate specific treatment such as appendectomy, Ladd procedure for malrotation (infants), tumor resection, or hernia repair should be performed.
+• Correction of the underlying cause will be required for treatment of the concomitant intestinal obstruction.
+Appropriate specific treatment, such as Ladd procedure for malrotation (infants), hernia repair, tumor resection, or appendectomy, should be performed.
+In patients with unresectable tumors, surgery or conservative measures may be a necessary part of palliative treatment.[9][43]

 analgesia